 - Clients cited that the management team is strong, good at understanding client needs and able to demonstrate partnership skills to deliver client solutions.

 - Vertical expertise includes transportation and travel, financial services, consumer packaged goods, utilities, and media and entertainment industries.

-- WNS has limited experience in the public sector for general F&A BPO.
+- Government clients should note WNS has limited experience in the public sector for general F&A BPO.

-Xerox recently acquired Symcor's U.S. operations, adding lockbox and payment services to supplement its financial services offerings.
-Xerox has remained a Leader in the 2012 Magic Quadrant due to its well-articulated understanding of the clients' challenges, extensive global delivery capabilities, well-honed sales execution, and strong operational delivery score from clients.
+Xerox previously acquired Symcor's U.S. operations, adding lockbox and payment services to supplement its financial services offerings.
+Xerox has remained a Leader in the 2013 Magic Quadrant due to its well-articulated understanding of the clients' challenges, extensive global delivery capabilities, and strong operational delivery score from clients.

 - Xerox has invested in process enhancement technologies and services.
-For example, some clients rated highly Xerox's workflow tool named DART.
+For example, some clients rated highly Xerox's workflow tool named "DART," which is used for processing F&A BPO.
 It also has a good portfolio of partnerships for F&A BPO.

 - The greatest portion of Xerox's revenue comes from the vertical industries of banking, healthcare, manufacturing and education.

-- Poor exception handling was cited by some clients: Xerox delivers the basic services well when the processes are documented; however, a few clients cited that Xerox struggles sometimes to manage exceptions to the process.
+- Poor exception handling was mentioned by clients: Xerox delivers the basic services well when the processes are documented; however, a few clients cited that Xerox struggles sometimes to manage exceptions to the process.